-(23) The act of declaring the actual, perceived or potential conflict may be sufficient to mitigate or manage the conflict, however, the development of a management plan is required to demonstrate that the person with the conflict and the University have carefully considered the situation, recognised the issues involved, and taken steps to prevent future problems.

-(24) Supervisors must respond to conflicts of identified by an individual or the specified activities of the business unit and develop a management plan, in consultation with the individual.

-(25) Depending on the circumstances, management strategies may include:
+- (25) The act of declaring the actual, perceived or potential conflict may be sufficient to mitigate or manage the conflict, however, the development of a management plan is required to demonstrate that the person with the conflict and the University have carefully considered the situation, recognised the issues involved, and taken steps to prevent future problems. - (26) Supervisors must respond to conflicts of interest identified by an individual or the specified activities of the business unit and develop a management plan, in consultation with the individual. - (27) Depending on the circumstances, management strategies may include: - a.

-- a.
 Restricting the involvement of the person in the situation or activities; - b.
 Recruitment of an independent person to administer or oversee the situation or activities; - c.
 Removing the person from the situation or activities to mitigate or eliminate risk; or - d.
 Relinquishing or resigning positions or responsibilities where the source cannot be removed.
-This option must be negotiated in consultation with the Director, People and Capability.

-(26) Supervisors must document and monitor the potential risks and agreed strategies, which are subject to renegotiation if circumstances change.

-(27) Conflicts that pose a significant risk, are detrimental to the University's best interests or contravenes the Staff Code of Conduct or the Responsible Conduct of Research Policy must be referred the matter to the University Secretary.
+This option must be negotiated in consultation with the Director People and Culture. - (28) Supervisors must document and monitor the potential risks and agreed strategies, which are subject to renegotiation if circumstances change. - (29) Conflicts that pose a significant risk, are detrimental to the University's best interests or contravene the Code of Conduct Staff or the Responsible Conduct of Research Policy must be referred to the Vice-President Governance and University Secretary.

-Registering Conflicts of Interest
+Registering conflicts of interest

-(28) The University Secretary will maintain the University's the Conflicts Register.

-(29) Completed Conflicts Declaration forms are electronically recorded in the University's Conflicts Register.

-(30) Secretariat for meetings must ensure extracts of minuted meetings containing conflict declarations and actions are forwarded to governance@cdu.edu.au for recording in the University's Conflicts Register.
+- (30) The Vice-President Governance and University Secretary will maintain the University's Conflicts Register. - (31) Completed Conflict Of Interest eforms are electronically recorded in the University's Conflicts Register. - (32) Secretariat for meetings must ensure extracts of minuted meetings containing conflict declarations and actions are forwarded to governance@cdu.edu.au for recording in the University's Conflicts Register.